KurkurePratham/Image-Colorisation/README.md

 # Image-Colorisation
-We first revised Python.Then we started a Machine learning course on Coursea.
-We have completed the first 3 weeks of the course and are now doing week 4 and 5.
+We first revised Python.
+Then we did the first 6 weeks of a Machine learning course by Andrews Ng on Coursea.
+For neural networks we refered to the book 'Neural Networks and Deep Lerning'.
+Then we learnt about CNNs through a blog.
+We learnt about the pytorch library through the pytorch tutorials on pytorch.org .
+Currently we are watching a youtube playlist of NPTEL-IITM on CNN architecture.